viviandotdev/ObsidianVault/+ Encounters/highlihgts.md

 > It might come as a surprise to you, but almost none of my clients who come for counselling are selfish people.
 Rather, they are suffering trying to meet the expectations of other people, the expectations of their parents and teachers.

 **Note - Location 2419**
-> It is not selfish to live to other people's expectations.
-You should not expect other people to live up to expectation either.
+> **It is not selfish to live to other people's expectations.
+You should not expect other people to live up to expectation either.**
 >
-> You are suffering when trying to live of the expectations of anyone but yourself.
+> ==You are suffering when trying to live of the expectations of anyone but yourself.==

 ---